“Cheerfulness and contentment are great beautifiers.” – Charles Dickens

 When you are challenged to pare down your clothing to 33 items, you are forced to identify which items are absolutely necessary.
 You are forced to single out the most important, most versatile, and most loved items.
 You are required to identify the most valuable things in your closet.

 Similarly, boundaries in life help to force this exact same thought process.
 Boundaries force us to identify the difference between “really important” and only “somewhat important”—just ask anyone who has ever been given a limited amount of time left to live.

 3. Boundaries promote creativity.

-Orson Wells said, “The enemy of art is the absence of limitations.”
+Orson Welles said, “The enemy of art is the absence of limitations.”
 Limiting your clothing items to 33 items for 3 months forces art.
 Limiting your wardrobe does not rob you of personal style…it causes you to truly find it.
 For help getting started, try this: A Practical Guide to Owning Fewer Clothes.

 4. Boundaries bring freedom.